SarahMcN25/fundamentals/README.md

 ## Issues
 There were 2 major issues I came across when completing the cao notebook.

 1. Error on server: the cao web server displayed the incorrect encoding standard.
 It was displayed as `iso-8859-1`.
-However, it became apparent that \x96 was used on one line which ws referring to a fada.
+However, it became apparent that \x96 was used on one line which was referring to a fada.
 Therefore, I had to decode using `cp1252` which includes characters from the Latin alphabet.

-2. Dtypes: the next major issue I had was with me new dataframe which contains the cao points from 2021, 2020 and 2019.
-I could not understand why the data was not plotting correctly.
+2. Dtypes: the next major issue I had was with my new dataframe which contains the cao points from 2021, 2020 and 2019.
+I couldn't understand why the data was not plotting correctly.
 The error that was thrown suggested that not all values were numeric.
 After checking the data type of the dataframe I discovered that the 2019 points had lost it's data type during the conversion from a PDF to a csv file.
-Therefore, the pandas to numeric function had to be used to return the data from an object to a float format.
+Therefore, the pandas to numeric function had to be used in order to return the data from an object to a float.

 <br>

 ## Conclusion
-This readme contains a quick overview of two notebooks.
+This readme contains a quick overview of the two notebooks in this repository.
 Pyplot protrays how to use matplotlb pyplot for data visualisation.
 This process was useful when completing my cao notebook.
 After extracting the cao points for analysis I used pyplot to aid with the plotting process.
 The cao notebook also shows users how to convert data from http, excel and PDF formats into csv files.
 Then it shows us how to combine 3 dataframes into 1.
-These skills are invaluable for data analysts as it presents data in an informative mannor.
+These skills are invaluable for data analysts as it presents data in an informative and constructive mannor.

 <br>